DrK-Lo/lotterhoslabprotocols/defiance.md

 To use the defiance cluster you need to contact Stefan (graduate student in Vollmer lab; S.Kaluziak@northeastern.edu) and request access
 You'll need to send Stefan your public key.
 Public keys can be created following the steps here: <https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html>
+Ask Stefan to give you access to `/shared_lab` directory

+Stefan has pre-installed a lot of packages on compliance.
+[Click here](/installedpackages.md) for a complet list, including version numbers.

-Ask Stefan to give you access to `/shared_lab` directory If you require additional programs while using cluster, you'll need to ask Stefan to install it.
+If you require additional programs while using cluster, you'll need to ask Stefan to install it.
 E-mail him the software and version, and he should have it installed within 24 hours.

 ### Description of defiance